devopera/puppet-dorepos/README.md

 Changelog
 ---------

+2013-09-17

+ * by default, when checking out a repo with submodules, put all submodules on to their master branch

 2013-08-26

  * added symlinkdir feature to allow installed repos to put a symlink in another named folder, such as the user's home directory